Italian unions press Glencore on Alcoa's Sardinia plant

-ROME Italian unions urged Swiss-based commodities and mining group Glencore (GLEN.L) to declare whether it is really interested in saving Alcoa's (AA.N) loss-making aluminum plant in Sardinia.
+ROME Italian unions urged Swiss-based commodities and mining group Glencore (GLEN.L) to declare whether or not it is really interested in saving Alcoa's (AA.N) loss-making aluminum plant in Sardinia.

 Last week Glencore showed interest in taking over the plant, saying it would give an assessment of the site on September 5, a date it later pushed back to September 10.